tcl002/cse15l-lab-reports/lab-report-3-week-6.md

 ### A16976522

 ## Streamlining ssh Configuration
+Here is where my config file is saved and what it's contents look like.
 ![Image](configpicture.png)

 I created the config file by creating a new file in VSCode and typing in the required text.